No-Germ Gym | Here's the code to join for free and stay socially distant

 So he's launched a free, no-germ gym on the ZOOM app.
 Just download the app and enter the code: ID #: 904-5160-0800

-It's a free 45-minute class.
+It's a free 45-minute class, every morning at 9 a.m.
 A personal trainer leads the class to music.
 You stay home and join in with other fitness folks all on the screen in little boxes on the ZOOM app.

 It's staying fit together, and apart, at the same time.